wendlers/mpfshell/README.md

 * Best of all: it comes with color

-__Note__: The software is mainly tested on Ubunto 16.04 LTS.
-However, there is basic Windows support (tested with Python 3.5 and PySerial 3.1), but some of the keys (e.g. Tab are note working as expected yet).
+__Note__: This version is tested on Manjaro and Windows but only supports Python 3.
+Some setups are known to not work with tab-completion

 ## Requirements

 General:

-* ESP8266 or WiPy board running latest [Micropython](https://github.com/micropython/micropython)
+* ESP8266 or WiPy/LoPy board running latest [Micropython](https://github.com/micropython/micropython)
 * For the ESP8266 firware build from the repository, please not, that WebREPL is not started by default.
 For more information see the [quickstart](http://micropython.org/resources/docs/en/latest/esp8266/esp8266/quickref.html#webrepl-web-browser-interactive-prompt).
-* For the WiPy, please note, that you need to enable REPL on UART if you intend to connect via serial line to the WiPy (see [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html))
+* For the WiPy/LoPy, please note, that you need to enable REPL on UART if you intend to connect via serial line to the WiPy/LoPy (see [here](http://micropython.org/resources/docs/en/latest/wipy/wipy/tutorial/repl.html))

 For the shell:

-* Python >= 2.7 or Python >= 3.4
+* Python >= 3.4
-* The PySerial library >= 2.7 (sudo pip install pyserial)
+* The PySerial library >= 2.7 (sudo pip3 install pyserial)
-* The colorama library >= 0.3.6 (sudo pip install colorama)
+* The colorama library >= 0.3.6 (sudo pip3 install colorama)
-* The websocket-client library >= 0.35.0 (sudo pip install websocket-client)
+* The websocket-client library >= 0.35.0 (sudo pip3 install websocket-client)

 __IMPORTANT__: PySerial versions before 2.7 really don't work!!!
-It is highly recommended to use PySerial version 3.x on Python2 and Python3.
+It is highly recommended to use PySerial version 3.x and Python3.

 __Note__: The tools only works if the REPL is accessible on the device!

 ## Installing

-To install this tool for __Python 2__, execute the following:

-	sudo pip install pyserial
-    sudo pip install colorama
-    sudo pip install websocket_client
-    sudo python setup.py install

 To install this tool for __Python 3__, execute the following: